ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: set_named_waveform_next_write_position(waveform_name, relative_to, offset)

     Sets the position in the waveform to which data is written at the next write.
-This function allows you to write to arbitrary locations within the waveform.
+This method allows you to write to arbitrary locations within the waveform.
 These settings apply only to the next write to the waveform specified by the **waveformHandle** parameter.
-Subsequent writes to that waveform begin where the last write left off, unless this function is called again.
-The **waveformHandle** passed in must have been created with a call to one of the following functions:
+Subsequent writes to that waveform begin where the last write left off, unless this method is called again.
+The **waveformHandle** passed in must have been created with a call to one of the following methods:

-    -  nifgen\_AllocateWaveform
+    -  nifgen_AllocateWaveform
-    -  nifgen\_CreateWaveformF64
+    -  nifgen_CreateWaveformF64
-    -  nifgen\_CreateWaveformI16
+    -  nifgen_CreateWaveformI16
-    -  nifgen\_CreateWaveformFromFileI16
+    -  nifgen_CreateWaveformFromFileI16
-    -  nifgen\_CreateWaveformFromFileF64
+    -  nifgen_CreateWaveformFromFileF64
-    -  nifgen\_CreateWaveformFromFileHWS
+    -  nifgen_CreateWaveformFromFileHWS